 We invite you to listen to all of our past episodes covering many financial topics from a Christian Perspective.
 To make sure you don’t miss any of Bob’s upcoming episodes you can subscribe to Christian Financial Perspectives on iTunes, Google Play Music, Spotify, or Stitcher.
 To learn more about integrating your faith with your finances, visit ciswealth.com or call 830-609-6986.

-Investment advisory services offered through Christian Investment Advisors Inc dba Christian Financial Advisors, also known as Christian Financial Advisors, a registered investment advisor registered with the SEC.
+Investment advisory services offered through Christian Investment Advisors Inc dba Christian Financial Advisors, a registered investment advisor registered with the SEC.
 Registration as an investment advisor does not imply a certain level of skill or training.
 Comments from today’s show are for informational purposes only and not to be considered investment advice or recommendations to buy or sell any company that may have been mentioned or discussed.
 The opinions expressed are solely those of the hosts, Bob Barber and Shawn Peters, and their guests.
 Bob and Shawn do not provide tax advice and encourage you to seek guidance from a tax professional.
-While Christian Investment Advisors believes the information to be accurate and reliable, we do not claim or have responsibility for its completeness, accuracy, or reliability.
+While Christian Financial Advisors believes the information to be accurate and reliable, we do not claim or have responsibility for its completeness, accuracy, or reliability.